leggedrobotics/noesis/README.md

 catkin build noesis_examples
 ```

 Now we can test the build by executing any of the examples.
-Lets try the `framework_hello`
+Let's try the `framework_hello` example:
-example:
 ```commandline
 user@ubuntu:~$ ./build/noesis/noesis_examples/framework_hello
 ```